drhsqlite/fossil-mirror/www/json-api/api-timeline.md

 By default the entries are returned in chronological order from newest to oldest, but some options might change that.

-FIXME (20120623): we have some inconsistent "type" vs. "eventType" in the result sets. "type" is the current preferred choice (and it seems unlikely that `eventType` is actually used in any client code).
-We don't actually need either one (but a use for "type" is easily envisioned), and we may get rid of both.
+FIXME (20120623): we have some inconsistent `type` vs. `eventType` in the result sets. `type` is the current preferred choice (and it seems unlikely that `eventType` is actually used in any client code).
+We don't actually need either one (but a use for `type` is easily envisioned), and we may get rid of both.

 **Common request options (via CLI, GET or POST.payload):**